guarinogabriel/Mac-CLI/README.md

  OS X command line tools for developers

 :star: Now with modularity and plugins!
-You can check the plugins folder.
+You can check the plugins folder: [/mac-cli/plugins](https://github.com/guarinogabriel/mac-cli/tree/master/mac-cli/plugins)

 _Contributions to add new plugins and keep improving the existing ones are welcome and very much appreciated!_